-Pale yellow -
+|Color||Pale yellow - Non-metallic|

-||There are several known allotropes including brimstone|
+|*Allotropic||There are several known allotropes including brimstone|

 |Boiling point||The boiling point of sulfur is 444.6°C|

 |Conductivity||A poor conductor of heat and electricity|

 *Allotropic - Allotropes are forms of an element with different physical and chemical properties occurring in two or more crystalline forms in the same physical state.